Exchanging Goods Using Valuable Money: Real money

 In a similar way, $C$ will sell $23.64$ pears and buy $22.20$ apples and pay $8.88$ tax to the bank.

 $B$ will clearly use his $6$ crowns to buy $3/2.4 = 1.25$ apples and $1.25$ pears.
 He pays $5$ crowns for the fruit and gives $1$ crown to the bank.

 We now see that at the assumed prices, the total demand for apples is $22.20 + 1.25 = 23.45$ The total supply is $19.64$.
 The price of apples will tend to rise.
 The supply of pears exceeds the demand: the price of pears will tend to fall.
 But we now have a third good: real crowns (needed to pay purchase tax to the central bank).
-The supply of real crowns is clearly $18$, and Table~\ref{tab:demandgroats} shows that the demand is $17.42$.
+The supply of real crowns is clearly 18, and Table 2 shows that the demand is 17.42.
 There is an oversupply of real money, and the general price level will tend to rise.
+This means that we may expect that the final price for apples will be higher than 2, but remain uncertain about the final price for pears.

 We look for an equilibrium keeping the purchase tax rate, $r$, at $1/5$.
 We find that we must have $p = 2.075$ and $q = 2.022$.
 (The Appendix describes how to calculate these prices.)

 We can then calculate the revised balance sheets shown in Table~\ref{tab:eqdemand}.